A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Conclusions and outlook

+Our analysis of model \eqref{slowINFsystem} (in Section \ref{Sec:lowattackratio}) shows that the inclusion of information-induced protective behaviour may lead to prolonged epidemic waves.
+After the initial peak, solutions rapidly approach a slow manifold along which the infected population decays very slowly.
+Numerical simulations confirm this behaviour, showing that an outbreak may last for a very long time, even in the absence of host demography and recruitment of new susceptibles.
+Moreover, numerical simulations indicate that convergence to this slow manifold persists even when the assumption of a clear separation of time scales is relaxed.
+This suggests that prolonged outbreaks are an intrinsic feature of information-dependent behavioural models.
+We stress, however, that the model assumes constant parameters; in realistic settings, seasonal effects (e.g., temperature-driven mosquito dynamics) may significantly shorten the duration of an outbreak.

-Considering the results of our analysis and numerical simulations, one could explore a series of modifications of our model.
-In particular, the most obvious would be the inclusion of demography and/or loss of immunity in the human population, which would allow the model to have an Endemic Equilibrium as well, under classic hypotheses on the parameters.
-In addition to this, it could be worth exploring a model evolving on three time scales: a fast one for the spread of information, an intermediate one for the spread of the disease and a slow one for human demography/loss of immunity, for example.
+Based on our analytical and numerical results, several extensions of the model can be considered.
+A natural first step would be to include demography and/or loss of immunity in the human population, which would allow for the existence of an Endemic Equilibrium under standard assumptions on the parameters.
+Another possible extension is to incorporate seasonality, for instance by accounting for seasonal fluctuations in the mosquito population (e.g., due to temperature and humidity); see, for instance, \cite{rocha2016}.
+However, in this setting, even the computation of the BRN and CRN becomes more involved, as they are defined as the spectral radius of an infinite-dimensional next-generation operator rather than of a next-generation matrix (NGM)~\citep{Bacaer2006, inaba2019}, and typically require numerical approximations; see, e.g., \cite{Bacaer2007, bredadereggiripollR0}.
+Additionally, it would be interesting to investigate models evolving on three time scales: a fast one associated with the spread of information, an intermediate one corresponding to disease dynamics, and a slow one related to human demography and/or loss of immunity.

-Finally, we note that a more general formulation of the behavioural model \eqref{modelbehH} might be obtained by modifying the equation for $H_P$ (and correspondingly for $H_{NP}$) as follows:
+Finally, we note that individual behaviour depends on personal opinions about the infection, which may in turn be influenced by information on the epidemic as well as by social interactions.
+Several authors have recently investigated the interplay between opinion dynamics and epidemic spread through mathematical models~\citep{Albi2025,Chang2025,Tyson2020}.
+Without explicitly introducing a variable describing opinion, an extension of the behavioural model \eqref{modelbehH} might be obtained by including imitation-dynamics terms of the form $\theta_P(J)H_{NP}p$ and $\theta_{NP}(J)H_{P}(1-p)$, which describe a contagion of ideas among host individuals~\citep{bauch2005, manfredi2013book, WangStatistical}.
+Such contagion may be driven by individuals’ knowledge of past epidemics~\citep{della2024geometric}, or by payoff considerations~\citep{poletti2009spontaneous}.
+Accordingly, the equation for $H_P$ (and correspondingly for $H_{NP}$) takes the form